seojksc/seojksc.github.io/profile.md

 [1] A Reduced-Form Multigrid Approach for ANN Equivalent to Classic Multigrid Expansion

-Neural Computing and Applications (SCIE), November 2023, Submitted, in Major revision
+Neural Computing and Applications (SCIE), Submitted November 2023, in Major revision

 Jeong-Kweon Seo